 Brushing & Flossing Instructions

 Dr. Ray‘s Policy is that all children need an adult to brush AND floss their teeth at least once per day until at least 9-10 years old.
-Sure, have them learning while brushing and flossing daily too.
-Flossing takes more fine motor skills and 3 dimensional perceptual motor abilities than even brushing.
+Sure, have them learn while brushing and flossing daily too.
+Flossing takes more fine motor skills and 3-dimensional perceptual-motor abilities than even brushing.

 Instructions for brushing your child’s teeth:

 - Hold the brush at a 45 degrees angle towards teeth and gums.